mcmil/wuff-efxclipse-samples/README.md

 If you are looking for a barebone, simple application see the [wuff-skeleton](https://github.com/mcmil/wuff-skeleton) sample.

+### Starting the samples

+To run the application simply download the repository to a desired directory, and run `gradlew run` in it.

 ##Requirements
 JDK 1.8.0_u20 or later is required to run the samples.